ahmedmansour5/tmdb-devops-challenge/tmdb-app/README.md

 ## To run from CMD

-In project folder run
+In this folder run

+  npm install
   npm start

 ## Build Docker

-In project folder run
+In this folder run

   docker build -t {image name} .

   docker run -p 3000 {image name}

 ## To use Docker Compose